A Practical Guide to Securing Institutional Real Estate Investment

 1. What is institutional real estate investment?

-2. Why do institutional investors prefer real estate?
+2. Why do these big investors like real estate?

-3. How much capital do institutional investors usually invest?
+3. How much money do institutional investors usually invest?

-4. What documentation is required to approach institutional investors?
+4. What documents are needed to approach institutional investors?

 Conclusion